ISA-tools/2isadoc/nmrml2isa/usage.rst

    /
    └ home/
      └ metabolomics/
-       └ MZML study/      # the name of the folder doesn't matter ├ Sample1.nmrML  # the name of the file must correspond to the sample name ├ Sample2.zip    # the raw files should be zipped and called exactly like the nmrML ├ Sample2.nmrML
+       └ nmrML study/     # the name of the folder doesn't matter ├ Sample1.nmrML  # the name of the file must correspond to the sample name ├ Sample2.zip    # the raw files should be zipped and called exactly like the nmrML ├ Sample2.nmrML